boazy/javascript/README.md

   - [24.1](#accessors--not-required) Accessor functions for properties are not required.

   <a name="accessors--no-getters-setters"></a><a name="23.2"></a>
-  - [24.2](#accessors--no-getters-setters) Do not use JavaScript getters/setters as they cause unexpected side effects and are harder to test, maintain, and reason about.
-Instead, if you do make accessor functions, use getVal() and setVal('hello').
+  - [24.2](#accessors--no-getters-setters) You may use JavaScript getters/setters, but always prefer having an accessor function unless it makes code unreadable.
+Getters should never have side effects, and setters should not change unexpected properties.
+Avoid using getters and setters for non type-checked classes (when not using TypeScript)

     ```javascript
     // bad